-Your Health Care Card / Concession Card (if you have one).
+Your Health Care Card / Concession Card / DVA card (if you have one).

-You're also welcome to bring along anything else that you think might be relevant
+You're also welcome to bring along anything else that you think might be helpful

-(e.g. doctors certificates, psychology reports, any notes you may have written etc.).
+(e.g. doctors certificates, psychology reports, any notes you may have written or a notepad etc.).

 Can I book an after-hours appointment?

-Madeline is now offering Saturday morning appointments every fortnight.
+Madeline offers 5pm and 6pm appointments.
 Please note that these appointments incur a higher fee.

 What can I expect from the first appointment?